yawollopkcaj/STM32H7-DMA-blog/README.md

 <p align="center">
   <img src="docs/img/cs-framing-01.png" width="500" alt="SystemView task timeline captured on March 7, while WRCFGA and WRCFGB were still batched into one transfer">
-  <br><em>Task-level SystemView trace from the session where the batched-command bug was still present.
-Exception tracking wasn't enabled yet, so individual ISRs don't show up here, only their effect on task timing.</em>
+  <br><em>Task-level SystemView trace from the session where the batched-command bug was still present.</em>
 </p>

 <p align="center">